splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 Muting rules
 -----------------------------------------------------------------------------

-To find muting rules, use the search field in the :guilabel:`Muting rules` tab on the :guilabel:`Alerts` page.
+To find muting rules, use the search field in the :guilabel:`Muting rules` tab on the :guilabel:`Detectors & SLOs` page.

-You can also view information about muting rules from different places on the :guilabel:`Alerts` page.
+You can also view information about muting rules from different places on the :guilabel:`Detectors & SLOs` page.

 .. _view-all-rules: